 By Denise Loock

 Denise Loock is a writer, editor, and speaker.
-She is the former editor for The Journey Christian Newspaper, which reaches over 60,000 online and print readers.
+She is the editor for The Journey Christian Newspaper, which reaches over 60,000 online and print readers.
 As an assistant editor, she helps Lighthouse Publishing of the Carolinas produce high quality, engaging inspirational books.
 She accepts freelance editing projects too.
-Contact her at firstname.lastname@example.org.
+Contact her at firstname.lastname@example.org or email@example.com.